 The Every Student Succeeds Act requires your school district and state to release a school report card every year.
 The report cards include important information about school environment, student demographics and academic performance on the state, local and school level.
 Although the reports need to be accessible to every parent, the information doesn’t always speak for itself.
 Getting familiar with this information can help you turn these reports into results for your child’s school.

-It’s PTA’s mission to ensure that parents and families are meaningfully supported and engaged in their children’s education.
+It is PTA’s mission to ensure that parents and families are meaningfully supported and engaged in their children’s education.
 We are committed to helping parents understand, interpret and advocate for meaningful, understandable and transparent education information.
-See below for four steps you can take to learn more about and take action with education data:

 Step 1: Why Does Education Data Matter?